sinujose007/stripes-app/README.md

 Open [http://localhost:8000](http://localhost:8000) from your browser.
 It will redirect to a login page , you can register each user by visiting http://localhost:8000/register

-Use registered username and password tologin and view the products grid
+Use registered username and password to login and view the products grid page.

 -----